IgniteUI/igniteui-docfx/en/components/treegrid/groupby.md

 The component's inputs are the following:
 - grid - `IgxTreeGridComponent` that is used for the grouping
 - expressions - an array of [`IGroupingExpression`]({environment:angularApiUrl}/interfaces/igroupingexpression.html) objects which contains the fields used to generate the hierarchy
-- hideGroupedColumns - a boolean value indicating whether to hide the columns for the grouped fields
+- hideGroupedColumns - a boolean value indicating whether to hide the columns by which grouping was performed
 - density - a [`displayDensity`]({environment:angularApiUrl}/classes/igxgridcomponent.html#displaydensity) that can be used to change the view
 - dropAreaTemplate - a template for the drop area that can be used to override the default drop area template
 - dropAreaMessage - a string that can be used to override the default message for the default drop area template

+> [!NOTE]
+> In order for the sorting to work correctly you should set the `sortStrategy` property of the `IgxTreeGridComponent` to an instance of `IgxGroupedTreeGridSorting`.

 ## Angular Tree Grid Group By Example